-Data from The Swedish Public Health Agency shows a strong correlation between the number of reported new daily ICU admittance (ICU) and the number of reported new daily deaths (deaths).
-Further, there is an almost as strong correlation between ICU and the number of daily new PCR-confirmed cases () since July 2020, by when testing capacity had increased to facilitate free-of-charge self-tests to all symptomatic citizens (and strong encouragement for symptomatic individuals to self-test was communicated by the Swedish government).
+Data from The Swedish Public Health Agency shows a strong correlation between reported daily ICU admittance (ICU) and the reported number of new daily deaths (deaths).
+Further, there is an almost as strong correlation between ICU and the number of daily new PCR-confirmed cases (Cases) since July 2020, by when testing capacity had increased to facilitate free-of-charge self-tests to all symptomatic citizens (and strong encouragement for symptomatic individuals to self-test was communicated by the Swedish government).

-The following plot, auto re-generated as new data is published by the agency, shows the relations, originally discovered by Prof. Andreas Wacker at Lund University.
-He found that if you multiply the number of ICU patients with 2.3, you could fairly accurately predict the number of deaths the following week.
+The following plot shows the relations, originally discovered by Prof. Andreas Wacker at Lund University.
+He found that if you multiply the number of ICU patients by 2.3, you can fairly accurately predict the number of deaths the following week.
 Further, the number of newly admitted ICU patients the next week can be predicted by dividing the number of new cases during the current week by 200.
-As a consequence, the number of deaths in two weeks time is approximately 2.3/200 times the number of cases this week.
+As a consequence, the number of new deaths over one week in two weeks time is approximately 2.3/200 times the number of new cases this week.
 This shows that a very simple model of the IFR (infection to fatality ratio) and the delay between infection and death is sufficient to explain historic data in Sweden.

 Estimating the delay and gain

 The abbreviation FIR means finite impulse response and is used in control theory to fit a running average of an input variable to an output variable.
 A pure gain and delay is a special case of an FIR model.